 Anki app is a program where you can create and download flashcards.
 This application analyzes how well you remember a word and then gives you only the material you’re about to forget.

-If you are a beginner in learning Ukrainian, start with 100 most common Ukrainian words.
-Boost your Ukrainian vocabulary with our free resource which includes a word list with examples, paper flashcards, and digital flashcards with audio and pictures!
+If you are a beginner in learning Ukrainian, start with the 100 most common Ukrainian words.
+Boost your Ukrainian vocabulary with our free resource, which includes a word list with examples, paper flashcards, and digital flashcards with audio and pictures!

 7. Go online